balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 ## User Identity {#proto-user-identity}

-Central to the KMS server's role as a key store is its ability to restrict access to stored keying material to only authorized users.
+Central to the KMS server's role as a key store is its ability to both restrict access to stored keying material and to rekey keying material to only authorized users.
 This requires robust user authentication and a means for the unambiguous and unique identification of each user.

 Conforming KMS architecture deployments MUST rely on an identity provider that supports the generation of OAuth 2.0 {{!RFC6749}} access tokens.
 The KMS server MUST rely on same identity provider for the purpose of validating access tokens received from the client.
 Access tokens used by clients to demonstrate identity and authorization for access to KMS resources MUST NOT be used for any other service.
-Any exposure of a KMS recognized access token to third parties (such as providers of other services) jeopardizes the security of all KMS keys for which the user whose identity is represented by the token is authorized.
+Any exposure of a KMS recognized access token to third parties (such as providers of other services or a resource server) jeopardizes the security of all GMBC and GK objectgs for which the user whose identity is represented by the token is authorized.

-The identity provider on which the KMS server relies MAY be the same identity provider as relied upon by the resource server(s) whose communications resources are encrypted with keys managed by the KMS server.
+The identity provider on which the KMS server relies MAY be the same identity provider as relied upon by the resource server(s) whose communications resources are encrypted with GK objects managed by the KMS server.
 Note, however, the reliable authentication and authorization of clients to the KMS server is critical to the security of the KMS keys it holds.
 The identity provider on which the KMS relies must therefore necessarily be regarded as a trusted party within the context of the KMS architecture.

 Access tokens MUST be conveyed to the KMS server as part of the payload of encrypted KMS API requests as described in {{proto-basic-request-payload}} and MUST NOT be conveyed in any other manner.